 Copywriting consists of the words, either written or spoken, in spirit of getting people to take an action after reading or hearing them.
 In simpler terms, they create sentences that intrigue people to buy a product

-Copywriters are responsible for writing different types of copy which can be anything from emails, landing pages, scripts, Facebook ads, to product descriptions for websites online.
-Their main goal is to craft intriguing copy that converts effectively for a given audience.
+Copywriters are responsible for writing different types of copy.
+It can be anything from emails, landing pages, scripts, Facebook ads, to product descriptions for websites online.
+The main goal of a copywriter is to craft intriguing copy that converts effectively for a given audience.
 As N. Scott Momaday once said, “If you believe in the power of words, you can bring about physical changes in the universe.”

 The term copywriting is often confused with the term copyright.
 Both are somewhat similar, but have one distinguishing factor that make them different.
 As previously mentioned, copywriting is the art of crafting words in the spirit of getting people to buy action or take action.
 Copyright, on the other hand, is the exclusive legal right to produce, reproduce, publish or perm an original literacy, artistic, dramatic or musical work.
 The only factor that makes them somewhat similar is the art of using words to portray something.
 The context of the work is completely different and conducted by different people.